-The most common form of colour blindness is known as red/green colour blindness and most colour blind people suffer from this.
-Although known as red/green colour blindness this does not mean sufferers mix up red and green, it means they mix up all colours which have some red or green as part of the whole colour.
-For example, a red/green colour blind person will confuse a blue and a purple because they can’t ‘see’ the red element of the colour purple.
-See the example of pink, purple and blue pen cases below to understand this effect.
+Being ‘red/green colour blind’ means people with it can easily confuse any colours which have some red or green as part of the whole colour.
+So someone with red/green colour blindness is likely to confuse blue and purple because they can’t ‘see’ the red element of the colour purple.
+See the example of pink, purple and blue pen cases above to understand this effect.

 For more information about the different colour combinations which cause the most problems, see Types of Colour Blindness.